From the author:

 The majority of the advertisements also seems unbelievable, somehow spurious so simply not authentic.
 The many worthworms and community places do not contribute to a better understanding of the job advertisements.

-And if there are even specialist literature for applicants, with titles such as "Understand job ads correctly" or "read job ads correctly", the texts in job advertisements obviously offer significant potential for optimization, because actually the target group should understand the ads without manual.
+And if there is even specialist literature for applicants with titles such as “Understanding job advertisements correctly” or “Reading job advertisements correctly”, the texts in job advertisements obviously offer considerable optimization potential, because the target group should actually understand the advertisements without operating instructions.

 The following job advertisement caused - so they say - great sensation and at the same time caused a high response, so many applicants: Men for dangerous travel wanted: Low payment.
 Iciness.
 Long months of complete darkness.
 Permanent hazards.
 Return uncertain.
 Success: honor and recognition.